LeidenUniversityLibrary/digmanclass/glossary.md

 importance.
 The early history of the Bible, for example, could not have been written without the fragmentary evidence retrieved from early-modern bindings.
-While of modest size, the stowaways form
-\'blips\' on the map of Europe, showing that a certain text was available at a certain moment and location.
+While of modest size, the stowaways form 'blips' on the map of Europe, showing that a certain text was available at a certain moment and location.

 Binding the Book: Boards